 Communicate: Talk to your kid about the potential dangers they may encounter online, including on Pinterest.
 Encourage open communication and make sure they understand the importance of being cautious when sharing personal information, pictures, or engaging with strangers on the platform.

-Use upcoming parental control features: Pinterest is planning to launch a new feature that will allow parents to require a passcode for their teen to change certain account settings.
-This added security measure can help you maintain control over your child’s privacy and safety settings.
+Use parental control features: Pinterest allows parents to require a passcode for their teen to change certain account settings.
+This added security measure can help you maintain control over your child's privacy and safety settings.

 Teach them about privacy settings: Familiarize yourself and your teen with Pinterest's privacy settings.
 Make sure your child's account is set to private and that they understand how to adjust their settings to control who can view their content.